Employee Ownership Trust (EOT): Tax Advice, Benefits, and How It Works

 Thinking of selling your business?
 What if you could exit at ZERO tax while securing your company’s future?

-An Employee Ownership Trust (EOT) is a government-approved structure that enables UK business owners to sell a controlling interest in their company tax-free, while transitioning ownership to employees.
-Designed for succession planning, EOTs ensure business continuity, cultural integrity, and long-term employee engagement.
+An Employee Ownership Trust (EOT) is a government-approved structure that enables qualifying shareholders to sell a controlling interest in their company free from Capital Gains Tax, while transitioning ownership to employees in line with HM Revenue & Customs rules.
+Designed for succession planning, EOTs protect business continuity, preserve company culture, and drive long-term employee engagement.

-Transitioning to an EOT structure offers a powerful route for selling to employees while ensuring long-term stability and shared success.
-As part of a well-considered succession planning through EOT, business owners can exit in a way that protects the company’s culture, rewards loyal staff, and unlocks substantial tax relief for employee ownership.
-This increasingly popular model supports sustainable business continuity and offers a future where employees have a vested interest in growth and performance.
+Transitioning to an EOT, supported where appropriate by an employee share trust, offers a powerful route for selling to employees while ensuring stability and shared success.
+As part of a well-considered succession plan, business owners can exit in a way that protects the company’s legacy, rewards loyal staff, and unlocks substantial tax relief, while building an ownership culture that sustains growth and performance over the long term.

 📞 Contact us for tailored EOT advice